berachain/beacon-kit/testing/e2e/README.md

 All the default configuration are listed in `testing/e2e/config/defaults.go`

+Note: Currently the chainID for this local network is 80087, which is our dev network configuration.

 ## Add your tests
 Add your tests in here like how it is done in `TestBasicStartup()`